 There are several types of acupuncture that are used in equine practice.
 These include dry needling, aqua-puncture, electro-acupuncture, moxibustion, and gold bead implants.

-Osteopathy involves manipulation of the body to influence the correct alignment of the spine and axial skeleton.
+chiropractic/Osteopathy involves manipulation of the body to influence the correct alignment of the spine and axial skeleton.
 Osteopathy is performed by gently assisting the horse in moving his body through a point of restriction.
 A thorough understanding of anatomy and kinesiology is vital to maximizing the effects of osteopathy.
+Referrals for this service are available upon request or may be prescribed by Dr. Miller

 It is used to treat soft tissue injuries; an infrared laser is useful to stimulate new tissue regeneration in wound therapy.